Lewis A. Kaplan: Miscellaneous

 Other well-known cases Kaplan has presided over at the district level include Bridgeman Art Library v.
 Corel Corp., Universal v.
 Reimerdes, Five Borough Bicycle Club v.
 The City of New York, and Crandell v.
 New York College of Osteopathic Medicine.

 In the 2005 case Mannion v.
 Coors Brewing Co., Kaplan, finding existing case law on what constituted protectable originality in a photograph for copyright purposes, outlined three aspects—rendition, timing, and creation of the subject—that met that criterion and have been used by other courts.

-From 2021 to 2022, Kaplan was the presiding judge on matters relating to Virginia Giuffre v.
+From 2021 to 2022, Kaplan was the presiding judge on matters relating to Giuffre v.
 Prince Andrew over allegations of sexual assault.

 In 2023, Judge Kaplan presided over the civil trial by E. Jean Carroll against Donald Trump for sexual assault and defamation.
 A jury found Trump liable on September 6, 2023, and set the matter for a damages only trial.

 In 2022 and 2023, Kaplan presided over the criminal case against Sam Bankman-Fried over the collapse of the cryptocurrency exchange FTX.